-He bought a S$36 million property on Olive Road at S$1,537 psf – a record high both in terms of absolute and psf prices for the Caldecott Hill estate, said Ms Pearl Lok, the director of capital markets and investment services at Colliers.
+He bought a S$36 million property on Olive Road at S$1,537 per sq ft (psf) – a record high both in terms of absolute and psf prices for the Caldecott Hill estate, said Ms Pearl Lok, the director of capital markets and investment services at Colliers.

-Days later, it was reported that the wife of Grab CEO Anthony Tan had bought a S$40 million GCB in the Bin Tong Park area.
+Days later, it was also reported that the wife of Grab’s CEO Anthony Tan had bought a S$40 million good class bungalow in the Bin Tong Park area.

-Mr Singh also noted that two GCBs have been sold for more than S$4,000 psf this year - rates that were “previously quite unthinkable bearing in mind the weighted average land rate remains S$1,500 to S$1,600 psf”.
+Mr Singh also noted that two good class bungalows have been sold for more than S$4,000 psf this year - rates that were “previously quite unthinkable bearing in mind the weighted average land rate remains S$1,500 to S$1,600 psf”.

-One of those transactions was by the wife of the founder of advanced manufacturing firm Nanofilm Technologies International.
-She bought a S$128.8 million property along Nassim Road in March.
+One of the transactions in question was by the wife of the founder of advanced manufacturing firm, Nanofilm Technologies International.
+She bought a S$128.8 million property along Nassim Road in March this year.

 JLL’s Ms Phua said that in light of heftier buyer stamp duties introduced in 2018, buyers of these homes are usually first-time residential property owners looking to live in them.

-Given that such properties can only be purchased by Singaporeans, she noted that new citizens or young entrepreneurs have accounted for most sales in recent years.
+Given that these can only be purchased by Singapore citizens, she noted that new citizens or young entrepreneurs have accounted for most sales in recent years.

 They are typically lured by the properties’ appeal as status symbols which can also preserve wealth, she said.